Sukharanjan Samaddar

 Sukharanjan Samaddar (15 January 1938 – 14 April 1971) was a university professor, educationalist, and martyred freedom fighter of the Bangladesh Liberation War.
+Not to be confused with Sukha Ranjan Samadder, Professor at the department of Environmental Science and Engineering at Indian Institute of Technology (ISM), Dhanbad, India.

 Early life

 Samaddar was born on 15 January 1938 in Eluhar, Banaripara, Barisal, East Bengal, British Raj.
 He graduated from Baishhari High School in 1952 and from Barisal BM College in 1954.
 He finished his undergraduate from Calcutta University in 1957 and graduate studies from Dhaka University in 1958 in Sanskrit.

 Career

 Samaddar joined Gopalganj College in 1958 as Professor of Sanskrit.
 In 1959 he was appointed lecturer of Sanskrit in Rajshahi University.